tterb/PlayMusic/README.md

 #####INSTRUCTIONS:

 ***GPMDP Setup:***
   This skin requires you have *GPMDP* installed to function properly.
-If not, you can download it here: [Google Play Desktop Player](http://www.googleplaymusicdesktopplayer.com/).
+If not, you can download it [here](http://www.googleplaymusicdesktopplayer.com/).
   You must also ensure that *Playback API* is enabled in GPMDP's Desktop Settings, shown in the image below.
   As this allows GPMDP to interface with external applications.